

 Some items or hazards that require taking out of service and replacing:

-Reporting of electric shock and electrical incidents
+Treatment and reporting of electric shock and electrical incidents keyboard_arrow_up

 Need more information?